StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 The AAD scales to large environments by autonomously prioritizing metric streams based on its knowledge of the 4T data model and user feedback.
 Streams with the highest priority will be examined first.
 The prioritization of streams is computed by an algorithm that learns to maximize the probability of preventing an IT issue.
 To operate in large environments, attention must be allocated where it matters the most.
 The AAD achieves this based on its knowledge of streams that are intrinsically important \(such as KPIs and SLAs\), ongoing and historical issues, relations between streams and other relevant factors.

-The stream selection algorithm works as follows:
+The stream selection algorithm prioritizes streams based on the criteria below:

+* The top priority is given to metric streams with alerting checks based on check functions from AAD stackpack.
+See [alerting on anomalies](../../configure/telemetry/alerting_on_anomalies.md).
 * Components in Views that have the most stars are selected.
 * From those components, only high priority metric streams are selected.
 See [how to set the priority for a stream](../../configure/telemetry/how_to_use_the_priority_field_for_components.md).
 * Metric streams with a configured baseline will not be selected.
 See [anomaly detection with baselines](../../use/health-state-and-event-notifications/anomaly-detection-with-baselines.md).

-You cannot directly control the stream selected, but you can steer the selection by starring Views and setting the priority of streams to `high`.
+You cannot directly control the stream selected, but you can steer the selection by starring Views and setting the priority of streams to `high` or creating the alerting check on a stream.

 ## How fast are anomalies detected?